 Competition Guidelines

 Any image may be used in any ONE competition in any medium.
 This means that an image previously used in a Quarterly competition can be used in a subsequent Annual competition and if an image is used in an Annual it can then be used in a future Quarterly competition as either a Print or PDI, but not both in any competition.
-This can be difficult to get ones head around so here is an example as a Question and Answer session:
+This can be difficult to get ones head around have a look at the FAQ for a Question and Answer session to help clarify this.

 OPS Annual Competition Sections and Categories